garkimasera/vlc-rs/README.md

 ```

 ## Example
-Play for 10 seconds from an media file.
+Play for 10 seconds from a media file.
 ```Rust
 extern crate vlc;
 use vlc::{Instance, Media, MediaPlayer};